The Board Game Design Course

 I received a great question recently from a follower, Kingsley, and thought I would share this question, along with my thoughts on how to market your games.
 I’m going to paraphrase the question here:

-There are over a dozen different Facebook game design groups out there, so rather than discuss all of them, I’ll focus on a few of the best and how to use them most effectively.
+There are dozens of different Facebook game design groups out there focusing on all different aspects of game creation, marketing, and playing games!
+I’ll focus on some of the best groups and how to use them most effectively.

 Ok, here we go…

 The Board Game Design Lab Community – This is a great, welcoming place for new and experienced game designers alike.
 Founded by Gabe Barrett, who also produces the excellent Board Game Design Lab podcast, this is a community where you can ask questions about anything related to game design and get answers from many individuals.
 This is a good group in which to post questions, help others, and participate in game design challenges.
-This is my favorite group of the bunch.
-(The Card & Board Game Designers Guild also provides a similar forum)
+This is my favourite group of the bunch.

-Just don’t go throwing links up and strictly promoting your game!
+Just don’t go throwing links up and strictly promoting your game in these groups though!
 A much more effective approach is to post questions, help others, and look for advice from those more experienced than you.
 There is an opportunity to have others critique your Kickstarter page or other aspects of your campaign.
 Just be ready to take feedback!

 I hope this helps to clear up what good Facebook groups are out there and how to best make use of them.